vecora/ds-vecora/README.md

 2. Open Terminal in the folder where the repository is located.

-3. Install [Gulp](https://gulpjs.com/) globally, if it's not already installed, by typing `sudo npm install -g gulp`.
+3. Install [Gulp](https://gulpjs.com/) globally, if it's not already installed, by typing `sudo npm install -g gulp-cli`.

 4. Install dependencies locally by typing `npm install --save-dev`.